khygopole/khygopole/README.md

 - 👀 I’m interested in learning other programming languages.
 - 🌱 I’m currently learning C++ Data Structures in the University.
 - I'm trying to learn the basics of C# for my course.
+- I'm also trying to learn Python for my course.

 <!---
 khygopole/khygopole is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.